Shrike: In popular culture

 The science-fiction novel series Hyperion Cantos by Dan Simmons features a creature called the Shrike, which impales its human victims on the thorns protruding from its body, as well as on a large metal tree where it displays its prey.

 A serial killer who snaps the necks of his victims is known as The Shrike in Michael Connelly's Fair Warning.

+There is a song called "Shrike" by the Irish musician Hozier, and its lyrics are a direct reference to the bird's habit of impaling its prey on thorns.